-Now such a procedure eliminates mere disputation and bestows upon metaphysics the status of a science, I do not mean that it secures automatic solutions for metaphysical iss uss, or that it annihilates the obscurantist, the obtuse, or the mind fixed in a habitual routine.
-On the contrary, I regard the automatic solution as a mere myth that springs from a non-rational hankering after a non-rational security. for every solution is to be discovered by intelligence and is to be accepted by reasonableness, and neither the exercise of intelligence nor the exercise of reasonableness is automatic.
-Again, like the poor of the Gospel, the obscurantist, the obtuse, and the merely routine mind may be expected always to be with us.
-But however example ating such minds may be in the short run, in the long run they are negligible; they can block but they cannot initiate; they can manipulate pressures but they cannot lead; and if they denounce you a s a fool in your life-time, their sons will mistake you for a genius when you are dead.
-For they are indifferent to truth and falsity; they are concerned only with the familiar, which they strive to maintain, and with the unfamiliar, which they strive to oppose; but the mere passage of time makes the unfamiliar familiar, and people that cannot be persuaded by the suddenness of intelligence and reason. are easily convinced by the slow but inevitable gradualness of time.
+Now such a procedure eliminates mere disputation and bestows upon metaphysics the status of a science.
+I do not mean that it secures automatic solutions for metaphysical issues, or that it annihilates the obscurantist, the obtuse, or the mind fixed in a habitual routine.
+On the contrary, the Automatic solution

+I regard the automatic solution as a more myth that springs from a non-rational hankering after a non-rational security, for to be every solution is discovered by intelligence and is accepted by reasonableness, and neither the therice of exercise of t intelligence nor the exercise of reasonableness is automatic.
+Again, like the poor of the Gospel, the obscurantist, the obtuse, and the merely routine mind may be expected always to be with us. such minds But however exasperating, they, may be in the short run, in the Long run they are ineffectualy they never initiate; they never lead; they never are more than the inertial coefficient of the realm of mind and with impressive partiality they rosist change from the families to the unfamiliat charge from what happens to be femiliar to whatha happens to be unfamiliar the realm of mind.
+For their genuine concern is neither truth npr falsity the realm of mind, for they are indifferent to truth and falfity, and concerned only with the familiar, which they strive to maintain, and with the unfamiliar, which they strive to opedse.
+Accordingly, since the unfamiliar becomes familiar the the work persage of time long run they are negligible; they can block but they cannot initiate; they can manipulate pressures but they cannot lead; and if they denounce you as a fodl in your life-time, their sons will mistake you for a ph genius when you are dead.
+For they are indifferent to truth and falsity; they are concerned only with the familiar, which they strive to maintain, and with the unfamiliar, which they strive to oppose; but ther mere passage of time makes the unfamiliar familiar, and people the suddenness of that cannot be persuaded by intelligence and reason, are easily convinced by the slow but inevitable gradualness of time.
 So it is in the sciences.
-For scientific method does not succeed in teaching old dogs new tricks.
-As Max Planck testified, a new scientific position gains general acceptance, not by making opponents change their minds, but by holding its own until old age has retired them from their professorial iosal chairs (M.Planck, Scientific Autobiography and Other Papers; E.T. by F. Gaynor; New York, 1949, p.33 f.).
+For scientific mix method does not succeed in teaching old dogs new tricks.
+As Max Planck testified, a new scientific position gains general acceptance, not by making opponents change their minds, but by holding its own until old age has retired them from their professorial chairs (M. Planck, Scientific Autobiography and Other Papers; E.T. by F. K Gaynor; New York, 1949, p.
+33 f.).